antiDigest/SignificantLocations/README.md

 #### Rank-By-Visits:

 * The rank of a place increases by the number of visits to that place.
+Directly proportional.

 #### Rank-By-Distance:

-* tiered wedding-cake approach
+* tiered wedding-cake approach.
+Inversely proportional to distance.

 #### Rank-By-Durations: